PFGimenez/PhD/README.md

 An interactive recommender demonstrator is available.
 It needs [docker](https://docs.docker.com/engine/installation/) to run.

-A docker image is available at https://hub.docker.com/r/pfgimenez/reco-demo/.
+A docker image is available at https://hub.docker.com/r/pfgimenez/reco-demo/ ; to pull the image, type :

+    $ docker pull pfgimenez/reco-demo

 Once the image is built, you can start the server :